 Having data and tools is enough, right?
-Debbi Young explains that there is a lot more that goes into being data-driven.
+Not exactly.
+There is a lot more that goes into being data-driven.

 Part one of a series.